 As a successor to the Prime Roshe Run, the Nike Roshe Two has been revamped, completing a shoe that delivers comfort and style while also retaining its simplicity.
 Many users admire its ultra-soft insole padding, underfoot support, lightness, and flexibility with a sock-like feel with superb soft cushioning.

 - Soft insole

 - Narrow fit

-Nike Roshe Two Grey
+Who should buy the Nike Roshe Two

-Nike Roshe Two Red
+Style of the Nike Roshe Two

 The simplicity of the Nike Roshe Two makes it very striking for many buyers.
 Inspired by the concept of Zen, the Nike Roshe Two pair displays no grand embellishments but only the basics.
 The clean silhouette allows this sneaker to be paired off easily with casual clothes as well as any activewear.

 History of the Nike Roshe Two

 In 2010, designer Dylan Raasch came up with a simple and versatile sneaker in which many expressed uncertainties.
 However, when the design was released in the market in 2012, the sneaker world was shaken by the massive clamor from the public.
 The Swoosh company named this the Nike Roshe Run.